-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hendersonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Hendersonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hendersonville are a mix of both white- and blue-collar jobs.
 Overall, Hendersonville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hendersonville who work in sales jobs (13.73%), office and administrative support (11.03%), and management occupations (9.34%).
+There are especially a lot of people living in Hendersonville who work in office and administrative support (13.14%), sales jobs (13.03%), and management occupations (7.76%).

-The per capita income in Hendersonville in 2010 was $20,780, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,120 for a family of four.
+The per capita income in Hendersonville in 2010 was $22,510, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $90,040 for a family of four.

 Hendersonville is a very ethnically-diverse city.
 The people who call Hendersonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hendersonville residents report their race to be White, followed by Black or African-American.
 Hendersonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.07% of the city’s residents.
-Important ancestries of people in Hendersonville include English, Irish, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 13.51% of the city’s residents.
+Important ancestries of people in Hendersonville include German, English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Hendersonville is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and German/Yiddish.